By now you probably know how terrifying it can be to have your online accounts hacked.

 You’ll also notice that the recipient’s name wasn’t used in the email.
 It simply refers to a generic “PayPal User”.
 That alone is a dead giveaway that this email is a fake.

-This post has several tips for spotting (and avoiding) fraudulent emails.
+Again, this post has several tips for spotting (and avoiding) fraudulent emails.
+I strongly recommend that you take a few moments to read it.

 2 – Make sure you never download suspicious programs or apps